On a rare occasion, you may find yourself in the position of needing to cash a cheque.

 Some banks offer international bank accounts, with the option of working in multiple currencies and easing both the process and cost of funds transfer.

-Some major UK banks, such as Lloyds Bank, HSBC, Citi Bank and Barclays, offer international accounts.
+Major UK banks, such as Lloyds Bank, HSBC, Citi Bank and Barclays, offer international accounts.
 Each bank will have its own policies, procedures and standards of eligibility.
 Some eligibility areas include:

 - Proof of Identity – Your passport and driver’s license or state ID.
 Many banks require two forms of ID.